misterjanson/CTF/content/04_CTF/02-page.md

 In this case the *Malicous File Detected* rule will satisfy the recommendation by MITRE to **mitigate** execution on a system.
 Let's review this rule in action for the *Windows_Update.exe* file that was downloaded during the attack scenario.

-1. Click on *Incidents* in the FortiEDR Central Manager
-2. Find the event for *Windows_Update.exe* and click on that line to expand a list of events.
+1. Click on *Incidents* in the FortiEDR [Central Manager](https://xperts2025.fortiedr.com/) and click on that line to expand a list of events.
 Incidents are shown descending by default (from newest to oldest).
 ![windows_update_event](windows_update_event.png?width=500px)
-3. Select the earliest event in the timeline.
+1. Select the earliest event in the timeline.
 In addition to textual information that is displayed, the Event Graph tab provides an image depicting the process chain, such as connection establishment and data alteration, up to the action that was blocked.

 ![](event_graph.png?width=500px)